flowci-plugins/gitclone/README.md

 ## Description

-The plugin will clone the git repo based on inputs
+The plugin will clone the git repo, and submodules based on inputs

 ## Inputs